rbuurma/presentations/DistantReadingPresentationSlides.md

 Stephen Ramsay, *Reading Machines: Toward an Algorithmic Criticism.* University of Illinois Press, 2011.

-Edith Ricert, *New Methods for the Study of Literature.* Chicago: The University of Chicago Press, 1927.
+Edith Rickert, *New Methods for the Study of Literature.* Chicago: The University of Chicago Press, 1927.

 Caroline Spurgeon, *Shakespeare's Imagery and What It Tells Us.* London: Cambridge University Press, 1935.